 - Peripherally calcified, well-circumscribed pineal region mass

-- Usually smaller-sized than pineoblastomas (<3 cm), less invasion of adjacent parenchyma
+- Usually smaller than pineoblastomas (<3 cm), less invasion of adjacent parenchyma

 - Calcification and cysts are often present